vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/AUDIT-EVENTS.md

 **Trigger**: Any CRITICAL or HIGH priority event occurring between 01:00-10:00 UTC

-**Why This Window Matters**: BRICKSTORM operators have been observed conducting interactive operations during 01:00-10:00 UTC, which corresponds to PRC (Beijing) business hours (09:00-18:00 CST).
+**Why This Window Matters**: BRICKSTORM operators have been observed conducting interactive operations during 01:00-10:00 UTC, which corresponds to Beijing business hours (09:00-18:00 CST).
 While your organization may have legitimate after-hours maintenance, VM cloning, account creation, or privilege changes during this specific window warrant elevated scrutiny.

 > **Caveat**: This time window is based on observed operational patterns and is not universal.
 Threat actors adapt their schedules and may operate outside these hours to evade detection or accommodate different operators.
 Use this as one signal among many, not as a definitive indicator.